esyede/rakit/packages/docs/data/arrays.md

 ### Arr::prepend()

-This method will add an item to the beginning of an array:
+Adds an item to the beginning of an array:

 ```php
 $array = ['one', 'two', 'three', 'four'];